The impact of

 Amy, a patient with TBI and Pseudobulbar Affect (PBA)

-Social Situations
+Social situations

 [At a dinner,] I had a mouthful of food, and I spit it out all over the table because I started laughing.

-Amy, patient with TBI and PBA
+Amy, patient with traumatic brain injury (TBI) and PBA

 Individual results vary.
 All ambassadors are real patients living with PBA or caregivers for real patients living with PBA.